Yearfield/lorien/docs/Conflicts_Resolution.md

 - Conflicts are detected by grouping parents with identical normalized labels (case-insensitive, trimmed whitespace)
 - Depth is ignored for conflict detection - parents at different depths with the same label are considered together
 - Each conflict group appears once in the scan results, with all occurrences listed in the `parents` array
+- Parents at depth ≥ 6 (which cannot host additional children) are reported separately in `skipped_parents` so they do not block updates for shallower parents

 ### Conflict Detection Criteria
 A label is considered conflicted if either: